tianocore-training/Writing_UEFI_App_Win_Lab/LabGuide.md

 4. The module’s .inf  file is required to be included in the platform .dsc file
 5. The [Packages] section is required at minimum to include MdePkg/dePkg.dec
 6. When using a Build Switch (-D) on the command line it overrides the value in the .DSC file
-7. If it is a Library is getting updated, it is required to Build clean or delete the previous built module(s) including the library depending on what is getting re-built.

 ---
 ## Slide 32 @title[Lab 2: If there are Build Errors ]